marissaverdonck/BlokTech_DatingApp/README.md

 If you like 4 interests of each other, you are a match!
 Now you can see the profile from your match, the things you like about each other and say hi.

 ## Research
-Waarom heb ik deze app gemaakt? waar zijn mijn ideeen op gebaseerd?
-Waarom heb ik bepaalde keuzes gemaakt?
+What are my ideas based on?
+Why have I made certain choices?
 You can read it all at my [Wiki](https://github.com/marissaverdonck/BlokTech_DatingApp/wiki)

 ## Installation
 1. Open up your terminal